namshi/namshi.github.com/source/team/index.markdown

     **Hossam Fares** likes developing with open source components, he is working as a software engineer since 2008 because code is fun, he hopes to be empowered and empowering others in this field.

-*   ##<div id="Filippo De Santis">Filippo De Santis</div>
-    {% img left team /images/filippo.jpg Filippo De Santis %}
-    **Filippo De Santis** is an experienced PHP programmer with a rock solid knowledge about OOP, design patterns, TDD and best practices.
-He was an early symfony adopter, starting from version 1.0, and he contributed to the Symfony CMF project.
-    He is also an active member of several IT communities in Italy, and  he is used to share his experience as a speaker at meetups and conferences.

 *   ##<div id="Joe Jean">Joe Jean</div>
     {% img left team /images/joe.png Joe Jean %}
     **Joe Jean** holds a B.S. in Computer Science from NYU Abu Dhabi.
 He loves building software that make people's lives easier.
 He is always looking for opportunities to improve his programming skills.
 And he has never missed such opportunities, whether it is participating at a hackathon, working on a side project, or doing technical internships.
     His technical skills include Python, JavaScript, C, Flask, Django, HTML, CSS, Heroku, AWS and more.
 However, he is language agnostic, so he likes to use the right tool for the given task.
     When he is not solving technical problems, you can find him reading a personal development book or riding a bike.

+*   ##<div id="Samar Agrawal">Samar Agrawal</div>
+    {% img left team /images/samar.png Samar Agrawal %}
+    **Samar Agrawal** is a python enthusiast with experience in developing large scalable ERP`s, SaaS systems, and other cloud based systems.
+His love for computers comes from an early age and he admires new cutting edge technologies with data crunching being his current passion.
+He has been a technical reviewer on "OpenGL Data Visualization Cookbook" and is currently part of the University of Sheffield mentoring programme.
+    In his free time, he can be found reading, trying new stuff or exploring new places.
+He is currently based in Dubai and holds a masters in Advanced Software Engineering from University of Sheffield, UK and Bachelors in Computer Science Engineering.

 *   ##<div id="Oluwaseun Obajobi">Oluwaseun Obajobi</div>